 Since you’re here--at my journaling blog--you’re probably a writer at heart.
 Amirite?
 And, since a love for reading and writing often go hand-in-hand, it's a good guess that you're a reader too.
 Why not combine your love of both things by recording details about books you've read in a dedicated book journal?

-At its most basic, a reading journal is a log of your reading activity.
+At its most basic, a book journal or a reading journal is a log of your reading activity.
 But, as I’m fond of saying in my journaling blogs, there are no rules.
-You know it, cool cats: just like any other personal journal you keep, your reading journal can be anything you want it to be.
+Just like any other personal journal you keep, your reading journal can be anything you want it to be.

 To get started, pick a durable lined journal that you love.
 Writing journals contain anywhere from 150-250 blank pages.
 Unless you take copious amounts of notes on each book, it’ll probably take a few years to fill in one reading journal.
 Choose a notebook that you’ll enjoy working in and that will hold up over time.
-For ideas on what exactly to look for, check my blog about choosing the perfect notebook.
+If you like, you could look for one with cover art or an inspirational quote that speaks to reading or writing--like this Writing Pen Journal from SohoSpark.
+For ideas on what exactly to look for, check my blog about how to choose the perfect notebook.

 Next, start creating your index.
 An index is a key component of the bullet journal system.
 It’ll be particularly helpful in a journal that contains a few years’ worth of notes.
 Megan over at Page Flutter has a terrific example of a reading journal index if you need some direction in creating your own.

 Finally, decide what you want to track.
-Obviously, the purpose of a reading journal is to log the books you’ve read.
-But there are all kinds of other things you can track too.
-Read on for inspo.
+Obviously, the purpose of a reading journal is to log the books that you’ve read.
+But there are all kinds of other things that you can track too.